anonymous-2026-ai/CitationIntentClassification/README.md

 # Training

 You can go to the folder for the specific dataset to run the training/testing code.
 Look at the run.sh file and change the path to your dataset with '--data_dir' parameter.
-You can set up your own hyperparameters to start the training process.
+You can set up your own hyperparameters to start the training process by running: bash run.sh.

 # Testing

 You need to copy the checkpoint you want to test from train_folder to the test_folder.
 In the test_folder, please name the test model as 'model_test'.
-After that, you can start the testing process.
+After that, you can start the testing process by running: bash run.sh.